Skip to Content

 To fix the carburetor problem, you should follow the steps below:

-1. Remove cover: Remove the front cover and air filter door of the pressure washer so that the carburetor becomes visible.
+1. Remove cover: Remove the pressure washer’s front cover and air filter door to make the carburetor visible.

-2. Disconnect fuel lines: Carefully disconnect the fuel lines and remove the component from the main assembly.
-It would be best if you were cautious in removing the fuel lines so that no fuel leakage occurs.
+2. Disconnect fuel lines: Carefully disconnect and remove the component from the main assembly.
+It would be best to be cautious in removing the fuel lines so that no fuel leakage occurs.

 3. Disassemble the carburetor: After removing, you need to disassemble the carburetor.
 Carefully disassemble the screws and jets.
-It is recommended that you record a video during this procedure or take some photos of the assembly after every step so that you can assemble each part back onto its original place.
+You should record a video during this procedure or take photos of the assembly after every step to assemble each part back into its original place.

 4. Inspect jets: Now that you have removed the constituent jets and screws of the assembly, you should inspect them for dust particles and dirt that might have clogged their holes.
-This buildup is quite imminent since it occurs due to the dust particles that are a part of the air or fuel.
+This buildup is imminent due to the dust particles that are a part of the air or fuel.

-5. Unclog with cleaner: To unclog the jets, a carburetor cleaner liquid can be used.
-You can also use compressed air for cleaning the holes and tubes.
+5. Unclog with cleaner: A carburetor cleaner liquid can unclog the jets.
+You can also use compressed air to clean the holes and tubes.

-6. Reassemble: After the cleaning is finished, you can assemble the carburetor and fix it back onto its original place.
+6. Reassemble: After the cleaning, you can assemble the carburetor and fix it back into its original place.

 ● Carburetor Preventative maintenance: